 Don’t step in when it’s best to step aside.

 Mom is probably gathering food nearby.
-Observe from afar to confirm that the mother is in fact caring for her young.
-Some mammals such as deer and rabbits will attend to their young only at dusk and dawn.
+Some mammals, such as deer and rabbits, will attend to their young only briefly at dusk and dawn.
 If you’re not sure if an animal is orphaned, call your state wildlife agency or a licensed wildlife rehabilitator for help.

 Fledgling (juvenile) birds on the ground who are learning to fly are often mistaken for orphaned baby birds.
 To determine if an animal needs assistance, ask yourself these questions:

-- Are there bloody wounds, wet feathers, legs that aren’t bearing weight, drooping wings, or matted or highly ruffled feathers?
+- Are there bloody wounds, wet feathers, legs that aren’t bearing weight, drooping wings, or matted or persistently ruffled feathers?

-- Is the bird lying on his or her side or back or scooting along the ground on his or her belly?
+- Is the bird lying on one side or on his or her back or having trouble walking?

 - Is the bird’s body or head tilting to one side?
 Is there blood around the nostrils?

-- Does the bird appear to be cold or is he or she noticeably shivering?
+- Does the bird appear to be cold, or is he or she shivering?